ESSENTIAL VERMEER NEWSLETTER

 Never before has an exhibition been organized that explored this theme exclusively, and presented such a variety and range of works to illustrate for the public how genre painting reflects important developments in Dutch history and culture.
 In addition, the exhibition brings to America works of art from public and private collections throughout the world, including from such venerable Dutch collections as the Rijksmuseum and The Mauritshuis.

-A broad range of educational programming will accompany the exhibition, including lectures by leading scholars in the field of 17th-century Dutch art and culture, Family Day events, studio classes for children, and guided tours for youth and adults.
+A broad range of educational programming will accompany the exhibition, including lectures by leading scholars in the field of seventeenth-century Dutch art and culture, Family Day events, studio classes for children, and guided tours for youth and adults.
 The Museum anticipates over 50,000 people will attend the exhibition and related programming during its run in Greenwich.

 Bruce Museum of Art of Art and Sciences